MrCHB1/UniMIDI-in-Rust/README.md

 ### Usage

-If you have Cargo and Cargo Nightly installed, then you can head to this directory and type in this command in your console:
+If you have Cargo and Cargo Nightly installed, then you can head to the same directory as the .exe file and type in this command in your console:
 ```
-cargo +nightly run <path/to/midi_file.mid>
+UniMIDI.exe <path/to/midi_file.mid>
 ```
 #### Available Arguments
 ```